arcofb/InstallopenGL/README.md

-# InstallopenGL
-# For Linux OS
+# InstallopenGL For Linux OS
-# By Arco Friendi Bancin
+  By Arco